EmilyL1019/CSC-212-Final-Project-Description/README.md

 Age: 65
 Condition: Stroke
 Heart Rate: 89
 This process is repeated until there is no more patients to treat.
-The program will print out "You have treated everyone!
-There is no more patients waiting!"
+When this happens, the program will print out "You have treated everyone!
+There is no more patients waiting!" and end.

 # File Descriptions
 * Data.h - Collects and manipulates all data from the CSV file so that it can be used to give the user the accurant output